mlewandowski0/tinyqv-cordic/docs/info.md

 ## What it does

-This repository implements a Coordinate Rotation Digital Computer (CORDIC) engine that computes standard math functions using only adds, subtracts, and shifts.
+This repository implements a Coordinate Rotation Digital Computer (CORDIC) engine that computes standard math functions using only additions, subtractions, and shifts.
 Supported operations include $sin(x)$, $cos(x)$, $sinh(x)$, $cosh(x)$, square root, and fixed-point multiplication and division—all in a few clock cycles.

 ## Brief introduction to CORDIC

-Many DSP/control tasks need trigonometric functions and fundamental arithmetic (multiplication/division).
+Many DSP/control tasks need trigonometric functions and fundamental arithmetic operations (multiplication/division).
 Lookup tables are fast but memory-hungry.
-CORDIC offers a compact alternative: within a single hardware block, with much hardware reuse, it evaluates these functions iteratively with simple arithmetic and bit shifts.
+CORDIC offers a compact alternative: within a single hardware block, with much hardware reuse, it evaluates these functions iteratively with additions, subtractions, small lookup table and bit shifts.
 This method, dating back to the 1959 publication [1] by Jack E. Volder, is utilised in various real-world microcontrollers designed for low power, such as STM32L031 [2], STM32F031 [2], and other models [3].

 This algorithm is often covered in standard textbooks and notes [4, 5]; therefore, only a brief description is provided to understand how to interact with the underlying hardware.
-In this design, CORDIC runs for N = 12 (12 clock cycles).
+In this design, CORDIC runs for N = 12 (12 clock cycles) with inputs, states and outputs being 16-bit signed, fixed point values.
 In its unified form, it updates three state variables ($x_i, y_i, z_i$) each iteration.
 In a general, unified form, this algorithm and the designed hardware solve the following set of equations :

 ![unified CORDIC equations](cordic_equation.png)